fugreat/helloworld/README.md

 The following static analysis targets exist that are useful when ran from a terminal or inside Vim/Eclipse/Emacs.
-Since all reports are gnu gcc compatible, most editors will populat their quickfix/problems windows with the issues found.
+Since all reports are gnu gcc compatible, most editors will populate their quickfix/problems windows with the issues found.

     $ make cppcheck